senyosimpson/blog/blog/content/posts/clojure-learnings.md

   (println "Adding" a "and" b)
   (+ a b))
 ```
-In this case, the program would first print `Adding 2 and 2` and then `sum function works`.
+In this case, the program would first print `Adding 2 and 2`, then `Adding 4 and 4` and finally `Sum function works`.
 If we replaced `a` with `4`, we would not get the first print message.
 This has altered the program and therefore it is not referentially transparent.

 ## To more Clojure